 Are Routine Pelvic Exams A Must?
 Evidence Is Lacking, Task Force Says

-An influential advisory panel says there's not enough evidence to determine if annual pelvic exams should be routine for women who aren't pregnant and have no symptoms of disease.
+An influential advisory panel says there's not enough evidence to determine whether annual pelvic exams should be routine for women who aren't pregnant and have no symptoms of disease.

-"We basically concluded that we didn't have enough evidence to recommend for or against," says Dr. Kirsten Bibbins-Domingo, an internist and epidemiologist at the University of California, San Francisco, who chaired the the U.S. Preventive Services Task Force panel asked to evaluate the best evidence on whether the exam is a good screening method.
+"We basically concluded that we didn't have enough evidence to recommend for or against," says Dr. Kirsten Bibbins-Domingo, an internist and epidemiologist at the University of California, San Francisco who chaired the U.S. Preventive Services Task Force panel asked to evaluate the best evidence on whether the exam is a good screening method.

-Her panel, which calls for more rigorous research on the question, reported their recommendation Tuesday in JAMA, the journal of the American Medical Association.
+Her panel, which calls for more rigorous research on the question, reported its recommendation Tuesday in JAMA, the journal of the American Medical Association.
 In absence of solid evidence one way or the other, the panel advises that each woman confer with her doctor about when and how often she should get a pelvic exam, given her age, medical history and other factors.

 A pelvic exam, typically performed by an obstetrician-gynecologist or other primary care provider, is done to manually check the overall health of a woman's reproductive organs, including the vagina, cervix, uterus, fallopian tubes and ovaries.